pharris0330/Machine-Learning-Census-SDG-GDP/README.md

 - Created DASH Plotly/Streamlit webapp to display findings

 ### 1. Background
-**Inspiration:** The sustainable development goals (sdg) are a tool created by the United Nations to determine how areas throught the planet are performing in numerous areas important to the development of a region.
+**Inspiration:** Machine learning can be a powerful in the area of local community develoment.
+The sustainable development goals (sdg) are a tool created by the United Nations to determine how areas throught the planet are performing in numerous areas important to the development of a region.The sdg can be a useful benchmark in finding strong local development variables.

-In addition to the sdg the gross domestic product is also often utilized to measure econmic success.
+In addition to the sdg the gross domestic product is also often utilized to measure economic success of an area.
 I am interested in finding a feature of economic success with the hopes of better understanding how to improve the economics of my local community.

 I attempted to create a model that could predict the sdg's or GDP for Metropolitan Statistical Areas and states in the US.
-My hope is that I can use the insight from this project to collect local data and predict the current and future state of a community and focus on the most important features to improve any areas under performing indicators.
+My hope is that I can use the insight from this project to collect local data and predict the current and future state of a community and focus on the most important features to improve any under performing areas.

 ### 2. Notebook Structure
 - All tasks are placed in [my project repo](https://github.com/pharris0330/Machine-Learning-Census-SDG-GDP)